AbishevDastan/AbishevDastan/README.md

 I'm a Software Developer with a strong interest in the .NET ecosystem and the related technologies.

-- 💼 Currently working at LD Lamination LLC as a Full Stack Software Developer (ASP.NET Core Web API, Angular, Azure)
+- 💼 Currently working at LD Lamination LLC as a Full Stack Software Developer (ASP.NET Core Web API, Angular)
 - 🤝 Open for collaboration and interesting projects
 - 📫 You can reach me at abish.ev@outlook.com